Selected Works of Mao Tse-Tung: History

-After the Seventh National Congress of the Chinese Communist Party, Mao Zedong Thought became part of the guiding ideology of the Chinese Communist Party.
+After the Seventh National Congress of the Chinese Communist Party, Mao Zedong became the Chairman of the Chinese Communist Party and the Mao Zedong Thought became part of the guiding ideology of the Chinese Communist Party.
 During the Chinese Civil War, various Communist Party-controlled areas published unofficial anthologies of Mao Zedong.
 It is estimated that 21 unauthorized versions of the Selected Works were published.

-In 1951, when Mao Zedong visited the Soviet Union, Joseph Stalin suggested that Mao publish his anthology.
+In 1951, when Mao Zedong visited the Soviet Union, General Secretary Joseph Stalin suggested that Mao publish his anthology.
 In May 1950, the Politburo of the Chinese Communist Party formally decided to establish the Mao Zedong Anthology Editorial Committee, with Liu Shaoqi as its director.
 The specific editing work was led by Chen Boda, assisted by Hu Qiaomu and Tian Jiaying, and all compiled manuscripts were revised and authorized for publication by Mao himself.

 The five officially published volumes of the Selected Works include most of the important works by Mao Zedong between the years 1926 to 1949.
 The first volume covers the period of 1926 to 1936 with selections related to the revolutionary civil wars in China.
 The second volume begins with the philosophical work by Mao, On Contradiction and contains writings from the years 1937 to 1938 related to the war against Japan.
 Selections discussing military strategy against both the Japanese and the Kuomintang are the subject of the third volume of the selected works, which contains selections from writings released between the years 1939 and 1940.
 The fourth volume covers the writings of Mao from the years 1941 to 1945, continuing the discussion of Chinese resistance to the Japanese.
 The fifth and final official publication is a selection of writings from the years 1945 to 1949 related to the final years of the Chinese civil war and the founding of the People's Republic of China.
 Each volume of the Selected Works includes detailed notes referencing the historical context of each selection included in the volumes.